BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Introduction

-To maximize the practical impact of \algname{}, we develop highly optimized CUDA kernels that implement our sparse attention algorithm.
-Our kernels are designed with two key goals: (1) introduce minimal overhead for the block-skipping decision logic by reusing already-computed statistics, and (2) strategically target the bottleneck resources in each phase---reducing CUDA core and tensor core usage in compute-bound prefill, and reducing memory bandwidth consumption in memory-bound decode.
-We implement specialized kernels for both the prefill and decode phases, with optimizations tailored to their distinct computational patterns.
-On modern GPUs (H200, B200), our kernels achieve up to 1.62$\times$ speedup for prefill at 74.7\% sparsity and 1.48$\times$ speedup for decode at 73.2\% sparsity over FlashAttention baselines~\cite{shah2024flashattention}, while maintaining numerical stability and supporting various attention variants including grouped-query attention and sliding window attention.
+To maximize the practical impact of \algname{}, we provide \textbf{optimized CUDA kernels for Blackwell and Hopper} that implement our sparse attention algorithm.
+Our kernels are designed with two key goals: (1)~introduce minimal overhead for the block-skipping decision logic by reusing already-computed statistics, and (2)~strategically target the bottleneck resources in each phase---reducing CUDA core and tensor core usage in compute-bound prefill, and reducing memory bandwidth consumption in memory-bound decode.
+Our prefill and decode kernels are tailored to their distinct computational patterns.
+Our kernels achieve up to 1.52$\times$ speedup for prefill at 71.9\% sparsity and 1.48$\times$ speedup for decode at 73.2\% sparsity over FlashAttention baselines~\cite{shah2024flashattention, zadouri2026flashattention}, while maintaining numerical stability and supporting the common attention variants (MHA, MQA, GQA, MLA).

 Beyond the core algorithm and kernel implementation, we develop two key techniques to enhance \algname{}'s deployment and performance.
 First, we propose an automated calibration procedure that determines optimal thresholds for any target sparsity level.
 Our calibration reveals a robust inverse relationship $\lambda = a/L$ between threshold and context length $L$, enabling reliable deployment across diverse scenarios without manual tuning.
 Second, we explore sparsity-aware training as a natural extension, showing that models can be trained to be inherently more robust to sparse attention patterns.
 This training approach further pushes the accuracy-sparsity frontier, enabling even higher sparsity levels with minimal loss in accuracy.